rvdse/Advent-of-code-2022-haskell/README.md

 # Advent of code 2022

-My solutions in haskell for https://adventofcode.com/2022.
+My solutions in haskell for [Advent of code 2022](https://adventofcode.com/2022).